gabrielromagnoli1987/wenance_challange/README.md

    (this image will download the dependencies of the application and build the app), an openjdk:11 image that will run the application.jar, a mongodb image for our database, and then it will run the 2 containers (the java 11 one and the mongodb one) connected on the same network.

+Testing the endpoints

+Import the file *wenance.postman_collection.json* into Postman and make the requests from there. \
+Note: Adapt the timestamps values of the requests to get actual results.